ChelloBello/AI-Recovery-Coach/README.md

 Gambling addiction affects millions of people worldwide and often harms not only the gambler but also their family and friends.

-Growing up, I saw how gambling addiction can destroy lives.
+Growing up, I witnessed how gambling addiction affected not only gamblers but also their families and loved ones.
 This inspired me to think about a different approach.
 Most existing applications focus on blocking gambling websites or limiting access to casinos.
 While these tools are useful, they often intervene too late.

 The real problem usually starts long before someone opens a gambling website.
 Common triggers include: